 - PRO number

 A PRO number stands for “progressive number.”
-It is a series of numbers — usually 7 to 10 digits long — that are used by all sorts of carriers as a reference for any freight movement.
+It is a series of numbers — usually 7 to 10 digits long — that are used by all sorts of carriers as a reference for any freight shipping.
 PRO numbers are commonly associated with a SCAC code.

 A SCAC code, which stands for “standard carrier alpha code,” is a code that is privately controlled by the US to identify road transport companies.
 Typically two to four letters long, the National Motor Freight Traffic Association first developed the code in the 1960s as road transport companies began digitizing their data and records.